Core Web Vitals & SEO: How They Impact Rankings in 2026 (Next.js Guide)

 - What Core Web Vitals are and why they were created

-- The three key metrics: LCP, INP, and CLS
+- The three key metrics: LCP, CLS, and INP

 - How Google uses CWV as a ranking signal and its role in mobile-first indexing